gridranger/morafinder/README.md

 ## Extending by additional feet

-New type of feet could be added easily. `s` stands for short syllabes `l` for long ones.
+New type of feet could be added easily. `μ` (as mora) stands for short syllabes `-` for long ones.
 A comment shows where to add it.

 ```
 anapest = "μμ-"